 The bandwidth part configuration is split into uplink and downlink parameters and into common and dedicated parameters.
 Common parameters (in BWP-UplinkCommon and BWP-DownlinkCommon) are ”cell specific” and the network ensures the necessary alignment with corresponding parameters of other UEs.
 The common parameters of the initial bandwidth part of the PCell are also provided via system information.
 For all other serving cells, the network provides the common parameters via dedicated signalling.

 BWP information element

 -- ASN1START

 -- TAG-BANDWIDTH-PART-START

--- Generic parameters used in Uplink- and Downlink bandwidth parts

 BWP ::= SEQUENCE {

 locationAndBandwidth INTEGER (0..37949),

 subcarrierSpacing SubcarrierSpacing,